zapabob/ROCm/docs/examples/machine_learning/pytorch_inception.md

 Follow these steps:

-1. Run the PyTorch ROCm Docker image or refer to the section [Installing PyTorch](https://docs.amd.com/bundle/ROCm-Deep-Learning-Guide-v5.4-/page/Frameworks_Installation.html#d1667e113) for setting up a PyTorch environment on ROCm.
+1. Run the PyTorch ROCm Docker image or refer to the section [Installing PyTorch](how_to/pytorch_install/pytorch_install.md) for setting up a PyTorch environment on ROCm.

     ```dockerfile
     docker pull rocm/pytorch:latest
     docker run -it --cap-add=SYS_PTRACE --security-opt seccomp=unconfined --device=/dev/kfd --device=/dev/dri --group-add video --ipc=host --shm-size 8G rocm/pytorch:latest
     ```

 2. Download an ImageNet database.
-For this example, the `tiny-imagenet-200` [4], a smaller ImageNet variant with 200 image classes and a training dataset with 100,000 images, was downsized to 64x64 color images.
+For this example, the `tiny-imagenet-200`[^Stanford_deep_learning], a smaller ImageNet variant with 200 image classes and a training dataset with 100,000 images, was downsized to 64x64 color images.

-    ```py
+    ```bash
     wget http://cs231n.stanford.edu/tiny-imagenet-200.zip
     ```